 If your environment is configured with Group Policy Objects (GPOs):

-When you configure Endpoint Management device policies for Windows 10, keep the following rule in mind.
-If a policy on one or more enrolled Windows 10 devices conflicts, the policy aligned with the GPO takes precedence.
+When you configure Endpoint Management device policies for Windows 10 and Windows 11, keep the following rule in mind.
+If a policy on one or more enrolled devices conflicts, the policy aligned with the GPO takes precedence.

 To see which policies the Android Enterprise container supports, see Android Enterprise.

 - Create any delivery groups you plan to use.